Police department's quarantine plea: Please wear pants when going out to the mailbox

 "What an awesome and very service-oriented FB site," one visitor wrote.
 "What a great job making the public feel comfortable with the police."

-On Thursday, the Taneytown police shared more pants humor by reposting a bulletin from the Holliston Police Department in Massachusetts asking for help identifying a missing item -- pants made out of fabric.
-"We are unfamiliar with it, as residents are typically seen wearing cotton sweatpants, yoga pants, leggings, or other stretchy material.
+On Thursday, the Taneytown police shared more pants humor by reposting a bulletin from the Holliston Police Department in Massachusetts asking for help identifying a missing item -- pants with a waistband that buttons shut.
+"We are unfamiliar with it, as residents are typically seen wearing cotton sweatpants, yoga pants, leggings or other stretchy material.
 It does not appear to be from the year 2020," the bulletin reads.

 "Oh I remember those," one person responded.
 Wrote another, "Looks like some sort of ancient torture device."